krp97/distro_setup/README.md

 - [polybar](https://github.com/adi1090x/polybar-themes)
 - [rofi](https://github.com/davatorium/rofi-themes)

+Additionally the `.bashrc` script is just a cut down version of the one from the community Manjaro-i3 distro.
 ## Installing packages

 The `install.sh` script will install all packages listed in the `base_packages` file and then attempt to install those from `user_packages`.
 User packages are installed using a pacman wrapper, so in order to execute that part of the script you will need to manually install one of these: